(most common name)

 Anyway, in 1881, a year after the Dutch complaints started piling up, a Canadian gentleman named Michael Cook (and his son) imported some American ‘Holstein’ cattle to his farm in Aultsville, Ontario.

 Six more years went by and, in 1888, the American ‘Holstein’ and the Canadian ‘Dutch-Friesian’ herdbooks were joined.
 In addition, American and Canadian breeders together decided that, from that point on, they would use only the name ‘Holstein-Friesian’ for their black pied breed.
-However, this event obviously still wasn’t the end of the naming business.
+However, this still wasn’t the end of the naming business.

 The rest of this long and twisty tale, in a nutshell, is this: